 Most people also cover the lake called Deoria Tal in this trip, which is in a slightly different direction but not very far from Chopta.
 You approach the lake from Sari Village, which is around 15 kms away from Chopta.
 On a clear day, you can see reflections of Chaukhamba and other peaks on the water although I have never been lucky in that sense.

 How to Reach Sari Village and Deoria Tal?

 You will find shared cars at Ukhimath going towards Sari.
-They should not cost much per head although I don’t remmeber the exact amount now.
-Also, while there is a motorable road, there is also a steep trek to Sari Village from the main road, that starts from a village called Mastura (see map).
+They should not cost much per head although I don’t remember the exact amount now.
+Also, while there is a motorable road, there is also a steep trek to Sari Village from the main road, which starts from a village called Mastura (see map).
 This is a beautiful stretch of terrace cultivations that reminded me of another hike in GHNP.